Stage: The Reals: Hot August Night – Rhumbelow Theatre, Cunningham Road, Umbilo, Durban

-Now 77, Diamond announced in January this year that he had retired from touring after having been diagnosed with Parkinson’s disease.
+Now 78, Diamond announced in January last year that he had retired from touring after having been diagnosed with Parkinson’s disease.
 Very sad, as he enjoys live performances more than anything, he says in interview footage shown during this show.
 However, his music will live forever.

 Tickets for Hot August Night cost R150 each (R130 for pensioners and students with cards).Book at Computicket outlets or phone Roland at 082 499 8636.

 Note that one can take along one’s own food and snacks to the Rhumbelow Theatre in Durban, but all beverages must be bought at the theatre pub.
 Light snacks and meals can also be bought at the venue.